ashaduri/gsmartcontrol/trunk/gsmartcontrol/README.txt

 Solaris or GSmartControl gets SCSI support, these configurations are essentially useless.

+* Mac OS X - 3rd-party testing by Fink project.

 * DragonFlyBSD - Code written but no testing has been performed yet.
 Expected to work without any issues.

-* Mac OS X - Code written but no testing has been performed yet.

 * QNX - Code written but no testing has been performed yet.